Bruno-Vdr/vssg/README.md

 ### 5) Publish your blog:

 For publishing a blog, vssg relies on the [rsync](https://manpages.debian.org/bookworm/rsync/rsync.1.en.html) command.
+Defaults parameters are: --delete -avzhrc to ensure perfect mirroring with local and distant blog.
 See your distribution package manager to install the tool if needed.
 In order to use the "vssg sync" command, you need to setup two environment variables: VSSG_BLOG_ROOT (Should be done at init command) and VSSG_BLOG_REMOTE_URL.
 This last variable could be a local directory, for testing purpose for example.
 For real remote synchronization it will probably